-Q: What are meals like – Should I take back-up supplies as supplement?
+Q: What are meals like?
+Should I take back-up supplies?

 A: If one considers that you are camping out in the desert for a number of days, the quality and standard of food are very high indeed.
 Food is prepared with an emphasis on hygiene, is plentiful, and varied.
-Three meals are provided each day-from cooked breakfasts, to cereals, fruit (when possible) and yoghurts.
-Lunches are usually sandwiches with a variety of toppings and evening meals are veritable feasts-from steak barbecues to the inimitable Southern African stalwart, Potjiekos (stew cooked in a large black pot over the coals)… Just bring your own snacks and drinks along (including alcohol, which is not provided.)
+Two meals are provided each day - from cooked breakfasts, to cereals, fruit (when possible) and yoghurts.
+Evening meals are veritable feasts - from steak barbecues to the inimitable Southern African stalwart, Potjiekos (stew cooked in a large black pot over the coals) … Just bring your own lunches, snacks and drinks along (including alcohol, which is not provided.)

 Q: What are the Namib Desert’s minimum and maximum temperatures?